Directors

 Rose Cicchetti is the EHV/ERAP Coordinator, Long Island Coalition for the Homeless where she manages a staff of 4 ERAP case managers and spearheads the coordination of 400+ referrals to an Emergency Housing Voucher.
 Before her current position, Cicchetti was a Program Coordinator at Family Service League where she oversaw the operations of Rapid Rehousing Program, ESG Grant, Program Home and Suffolk Hope.
 Prior to working at Family Service League, she was the Executive Director at Brighter Tomorrows, Inc., a domestic violence agency.
 She enhanced their existing programs by overseeing 1.8 million dollar budget and writing grants to obtain over $50,000 in recurring funding from Federal, State and local entities.
 Cicchetti holds an Associate Case Management Certificate from, Stony Brook University School of Social Welfare; a Paralegal certificate from Katherine Gibbs; and completed the Court Advocacy Program at Cardozo School of Law.

-Stephanie Baldwin, Esq, Vice President
+Stephanie Baldwin, Esq., Vice President

+Stephanie Baldwin, Esq.
 Stephanie Baldwin is an attorney and a strong advocate for people with different abilities.
 Baldwin is a member of the Suffolk County Disability Advisory Board.
 She has a law degree from Thomas M. Cooley Law School and a Bachelor of Arts degree in Political Science.
 Baldwin has worked with several organizations to make sure that people have knowledge of their civil rights.
 She is pursuing education law and studying facilitative mediation.
 Baldwin is a proud wife and mother of two beautiful children.

 Elizabeth Bazini